 In 2005 we became accredited by Investors in People.
 We aim to maintain the highest standards in all areas of the business.
 We work hard to ensure continuous improvement, not only for our customers, but also for animal welfare and for our staff.
 Staff recieve continuous training for their own self development and for the benefit of the clients and horses.
 We think Valley Farm is a great place to work, a lovely place to be a horse, and all round a fantastic place to visit and improve your horsemanship.

-All the photos on our website are taken at Valley Farm.
+All the photos on our website are taken at Valley Farm or feature Valley Farm's horses.
 Lots more images showing many of the exciting things we have been up to at Valley Farm over the years can be found in our facebook photo album.
 Anyone can see the pictures and videos - you do not need to sign up to facebook to view them.